 Security Alerts and Information

 Federal Savings Bank is committed to helping protect our customers’ personal information.
 It is just as important that consumers take precautions to protect their information.
-Please take note of the consumer alert issued on July 31, 2013.
+Please regularly check this page for consumer alerts and additional information related to safeguarding your information.

 Internet Security Tips

 FinCEN Reminds the Public to be Wary of Fraud

 The Financial Crimes Enforcement Network (FinCEN) reminds the public to be alert to ongoing financial scams that attempt to solicit funds from unsuspecting victims.
 For more information visit FinCEN's website at www.fincen.gov.

 Concerned About Identity Theft?

 Have you received a letter in the mail from a business that you frequented in the past stating that they experienced a breach in their network and your personal information may have been included?
 This can be very unsettling, but there are steps you can take to help protect your personal information.